Planning for Bankruptcy

 For example, we have been asked to file a bankruptcy case for an elderly disabled veteran, more than 80 years old.
 He had no assets and lived in the VA hospital in North Chicago.
 He had only social security and military disability benefits, all of which are exempt, as income.
 Yet creditors were bothering him every day.
 There was no point to this man’s filing a bankruptcy case.
 He was judgment proof and all income was exempt.
 Lakelaw represented him pro bono.
 We told his creditors that we represented him, that he was judgment proof and that if they didn’t leave him alone, we would sue them under the Fair Debt Collection Practices Act.
 And that was the end of the story.

 When can I file a bankruptcy to stop a foreclosure?

 In Illinois, bankruptcy can stop a foreclosure if we file it before the sheriff’s sale.
-In Wisconsin, bankruptcy can stop a foreclosure if we file it before the sheriff’s sale is confirmed.
 Do not wait until the last minute.
 It takes some time to properly prepare a bankruptcy case.

 When can I file a bankruptcy to stop wage garnishments?